-My most relevant contributions to knowledge in these fields have been i) to mainstream equity and legitimacy considerations in analytical frameworks concerned with land-use and climate mitigation initiatives; ii) to show that such initiatives can enhance social and gendered inequality when parachuted into rural contexts with insufficient knowledge of environmental and social-political histories; and iii) to argue that such initiatives might be promoting new forms of commodity fetishism that can reproduce uneven power relations in various decision-making domains, such as the level of locally perceived rewards and the distribution of other benefits and costs.
+My most relevant contributions to knowledge in these fields have been i) to mainstream equity and legitimacy considerations in the design and implementation of land-use and climate mitigation initiatives; ii) to show that such initiatives can enhance social and gendered inequalities when parachuted into rural contexts with insufficient knowledge of environmental and social-political histories; and iii) to argue that such initiatives might be promoting new forms of commodity fetishism that can reproduce uneven power relations in various decision-making domains, such as the level of locally perceived rewards and the distribution of other benefits and costs.

 Biodiversity conservation policies